The Best Cassoulet Recipe Made with Pork Shoulder, Duck Confit, Garlic Sausage and topped with Bread crumbs.

 Back home, when I found out that Rancho Gordo actually sold Tarbais beans, the traditional French bean used in cassoulet, I decided to recreate the recipe.
 First, I made sure all of the ingredients were the best I could possibly get my hands on.
 Then, instead of making it using the classic, time consuming method (that can take up to three days), I incorporated some techniques that I thought would improve the recipe and also make it quicker and easier.

-Then we use an Instant Pot to pressure cook the beans.
+Beans also contain a natural toxin (Phytohaemagglutinin) that is removed by soaking and then cooking at a high enough temperature.
+Previously, we used a crock pot for this recipe, but a crock pot may not reach a high enough temperature to destroy the toxin.
+So, we switched to using the Instant Pot to pressure cook the beans.
 It’s fast and easy.
-A crock pot may not reach a high enough temperature to destroy the toxin, but a pressure cooker does.
 There is a setting for beans and the default cooks most varieties perfectly.
 It also frees up the oven, and it uses less electricity so it is better for the environment (and the budget).

 I held back the wine and the tomatoes, which are usually added at the beginning.
 They are acidic and the beans cook more evenly without them, so I added them at the end.
 The wine was used to deglaze the pan.
 This added more flavor, and cooked off some of the alcohol.
 The tomatoes were added as tomato paste, so their flavor was already concentrated.
 The garlic was roasted instead of added raw, because, well who doesn’t like roasted garlic.